 The Folk Art Center is open year round, closed only on Thanksgiving, Christmas, and New Year’s Day, according to the website.
 Admission is free.
 The Southern Craft Guild is located in the Folk Art Center at Milepost 382 Blue Ridge Parkway, Asheville, NC 28805.
 For more information, call (828) 298-7928, or visit the Guild online.

 Craft an Unforgettable Appalachian Getaway When You Stay at The Esmeralda

 Less than an hour south of Asheville (and surrounded by the same mountain beauty) is The Esmeralda Inn & Restaurant in Chimney Rock.
 Enjoy the same inspirational scenery that helps drive the region’s arts and crafts when you stay with us.
 Our spacious rooms and excellent amenities make for the perfect setting to enjoy the peace of Western North Carolina.
 Whether you’re exploring Asheville, visiting the Biltmore, or spending a day on Lake Lure, The Esmeralda is the best place to come back to.
-Relax in our outdoor jacuzzi, dine at The Esmeralda Restaurant, or simply relax.
 Download our free Chimney Rock vacation guide, then call us at (888) 897-2999 to book your stay with us today.